-Investors continually use price-to-earnings (P/E) ratio as a way to make a claim about an undervalued or overvalued stock.
+Investors continually use the price-to-earnings (P/E) ratio as a way to make a claim about an undervalued or overvalued stock.
 I continually cringe at the thought that investors will only look at the price-to-earnings ratio as a metric to invest.
 There’s so much more to a company and a stock beyond a P/E ratio and, in this article, you will learn why this popular valuation metric is not so important.

 Not only this.
 A price-to-earnings ratio has a number of flaws that might actually mislead you in the wrong direction about a company.
 If I’m investing for the long-term, I want to build a portfolio of reliable stocks with attractive valuations, this can ensure you are well-positioned for compound interest over the long haul.